tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 Declarative UIs are great but require a layer of real mutable widgets underneath.
 That means it’s all overhead, and all we can do is make it as small as possible.

-But we still want declarativity for its developer experience.
+But we still want declarativity, if only for developer experience alone.
 We want to write more concise code and we don’t want to write update logic.

 [As Raph Levien put it](https://raphlinus.github.io/ui/druid/2019/11/22/reactive-ui.html), “industry is fast converging on the reactive approach” (reactive/declarative, nobody knows what these words mean anymore).
 We are not going to argue with that.

 # Reconciliation

-In declarative frameworks, each component exists in two forms: a lightweight, user-generated description of it (React elements, Flutter Widgets, SwiftUI Views) and a “heavy” stateful counterpart (DOM nodes, Flutter RenderObjects).
+In declarative frameworks, each component exists in two forms: a lightweight, user-generated description of it (React elements, Flutter Widgets, SwiftUI Views, let’s call them VDOM) and a “heavy” stateful counterpart (DOM nodes, Flutter RenderObjects, “real DOM”).

 Reconciliation is a process of transforming the former into the latter.
-This gives up two main sources of overhead on top of OOUI: how much garbage do we generate and how fast can we reconcile it.
+This gives up two main sources of overhead on top of OOUI:

+1. Garbage.
+VDOM, while lightweight, still has allocates objects and needs to be cleaned up after reconciliation.

+2. Diffing.
+We need to figure out how much has changed.
+The less we do it, the faster our apps will be.

 # Full top-down reconciliation

 The simplest, but probably most wasteful, way is just to regenerate the entire UI _description_ on each frame.
 This is what Dear ImGui does, for example.

 The problem is that then you have to reconcile the whole tree, too.
-And if some parts of your UI take a lot of time to generate, sorry to be you, you can’t skip them.
+And if some parts of your UI take a lot of time to generate — sorry to be you, you can’t skip them.

 Here’s a diagram of the full top-down reconciliation: